-Our focus is our patients and their well being.
-We strive to find the underlying cause behind the symptoms, rather than just putting a bandaid over it.
-We encourage community involvement and love to engage our patients to take ownership of their state of health, and provide in depth education to make sure they understand all of their diagnoses.
+Our focus is centered on our patients and their well-being.
+We strive to find the underlying cause behind the symptoms, rather than just putting a Band-Aid over it.
+We encourage community involvement and love to engage our patients to take ownership of their state of health and provide in depth education to make sure they understand all of their diagnoses.

-Brittany Martinez-Clark has been with the practice for three years.
-She graduated from North Pontotoc High School in Ecru, Mississippi in 2006 and then pursued her nursing degree's first from ICC, and then from Mississippi University for Women.
-Brittany worked as a RN at Baptist Memorial Hospital in Oxford, MS in the emergency department and also one on one with the physicians in the Hospitalist group, which prepared her well for both acute and primary care.
+Brittany Martinez-Clark has been with the practice since 2015.
+She graduated from North Pontotoc High School in Ecru, Mississippi in 2006 and then pursued her nursing degree first from ICC, and then from Mississippi University for Women.
+Brittany worked as an RN at Baptist Memorial Hospital in Oxford, MS in the emergency department and also one on one with the physicians in the Hospitalist group, which prepared her well for both acute and primary care.
 She also spent some time working in the intensive care unit at NMMC and in the bariatric and orthopedic surgery unit.
 She graduated in 2015 with her Masters of Science degree in nursing, and began practicing as a Family Nurse Practitioner.
-Brittany is married to Trent Clark of West Union Mississippi and they have one son, Tristan.
+Brittany is married to Trent Clark of West Union, Mississippi and they have two children, one son, Tristan, and one daughter, Eleanor Kay.
+Brittany and her husband own and operate the clinic, and strive to make this a warm and welcoming place where the patients feel as though they are a part of a family.
+She strives to ensure that her patients feel comfortable while they are here so that they feel that they can be open about their conditions so that we are able to truly help them.
 She is dedicated to providing compassionate care to each of her patients.
-Outside of the office, she enjoys Ole Miss Football, knitting, baking, fashion, and reading; but most of all spending time with family and friends.
-She is planning to pursue her Doctorate in nursing in the near future while working and continuing to serve her patients.
+Outside of the office, she enjoys Ole Miss Football, antiquing, baking, fashion, and reading; but most of all spending time with family and friends.
+Brittany takes appointments weekly and looks forward to serving her patient’s needs.

-Heather Bishop is originally from Columbus, MS, but now resides in Tupelo.
+Heather Bishop is originally from Columbus, MS. She lived in Tupelo for over 15 years, but recently moved to New Albany.
 She graduated from New Hope High School in 2003 and then went to Itawamba Community College.
 While in school, she often stayed with her grandparents here in New Albany.
 Heather graduated with honors from ICC in 2006 with a degree in Respiratory Care Technology.
 She worked at North Mississippi Medical Center in Tupelo as a Critical Care Respiratory Therapist for 5 years.
 While still working night shift at the hospital, she went back to school to further her education in the medical field.
 She became a Registered Nurse in 2011.
 She began her career as a nurse working in ICU at Baptist Memorial hospital in Oxford, MS. She later became the rounding nurse for five gastroenterology physicians in Oxford.
 Heather has a passion for helping others and has always fought for her patients to have the absolute best care.
-Heather recently graduated from Mississippi University for Women with her Master’s of Science degree in nursing, and began practicing as a Family Nurse Practitioner.
-Heather is married to Steve Bishop of Tupelo, MS. Together they have 3 fur babies and reside in the heart of downtown Tupelo.
-Outside of the office, Heather enjoys reading, crafting, painting, and spending time with family.
+Heather graduated from Mississippi University for Women with her Master of Science degree in nursing in 2017 and began practicing as a Family Nurse Practitioner.
+Heather is married to Steve Bishop and together they have a son named Hudson and 2 puppies.
+Outside of the office, Heather enjoys reading, crafting, painting, and playing with Hudson.

 "The staff at the Family Clinic of New Albany is exceptional.
 They are very caring and compassionate with their patients and give the best care.
 They go above and beyond to meet the needs of the community.
 They have very low wait times and provide quick and convenient service.
 I would highly recommend their clinic for any acute or chronic medical issues."